Introduction

 Short Course on ELR Planning and Design

 Because ELRs are new to the US and best practices are not well disseminated, many facilities exhibit missed opportunities to increase safety or comfort.
-If you don't have time to read the design guide, the following two documents should help you avoid the most common missteps.
+If you don't have time to read the design guide, the following two documents will help you avoid the most common missteps.

 Seven ELR Planning Sins